-The Authority notes that Arup did not recommend any adjustments to SunWater's preventive maintenance expenditure for this scheme.
+In the Draft Report, the Authority noted that Arup did not recommend any adjustments to SunWater's preventive maintenance expenditure for this scheme.

 In Volume 1, the Authority noted that most of its consultants considered that that there is scope for SunWater to achieve further efficiencies once the balance of preventive and corrective maintenance is optimised.
 The Authority considered that this potential for efficiency could be addressed via the broad efficiency measures imposed on SunWater schemes (noted further below).